 Sharon Haberkorn, Office Manager.
 Sharon has a financial and management background working as an Operations Officer at a bank and as a Paid Audience Development Manager with a media company.
 She will be managing financial/bookkeeping and human resources.
 Outside of work, she enjoys spending time with family and friends, gardening and cooking.

 Ariel Larson, M.S., Project Manager: Supply Chain Sustainability.
 Ariel received her M.S. in Conservation Biology and Sustainable Development from the University of Wisconsin-Madison in December 2013, with a certificate in Business, Environment, and Social Responsibility.
 Her research background includes weed management in the establishment of switchgrass.
 Her interest in sustainable food production and socially responsible business led to her work at IPM Institute, where she will be working to implement a sustainability rating system for a national food retailer and their suppliers.

-Frank Laufenberg, Project Team Member: Supply Chain Sustainability, Public Tick Working Group.
+Frank Laufenberg, Project Coordinator: Supply Chain Sustainability, Public Tick Working Group, School IPM Working Group.
 Frank received his B.S. in Environmental Sciences as well as Community and Environmental Sociology from UW-Madison.
 In short, Frank enjoys anything that involves ecology and humans.
 Working as Urban Ag Director for a student organization Frank realized the power that sustainable agriculture and food has to connect physical and social science.
 He further pursued the research side of organic agriculture as a field assistant in Dr. Erin Silva’s lab.
 Outside of work Frank is an avid musician and gardener.

 Ali Loker, Project Coordinator: Supply Chain Sustainability.
 Ali received her B.S. in Community and Environmental Sociology and a certificate in Global Health.
 Her interest in sustainable agriculture began after an internship on an organic vegetable farm during college.
 Since then, she has continued to work in food systems with an emphasis on social justice and community engagement.
 Outside of work, Ali enjoys trail running, experimenting with fermentation and trivia.